MichalMSlusarski/ETL-for-vid-transcription-with-Airflow/README.md

 ### Readability index

 The Gunning-Fog formula is used to calculate readability index.
-It's one of the very few international methods easily and reliably applicable to the Polish language.
+It's one of the very few methods easily and reliably applicable to the Polish language.
 The index provides a numerical value that represents the number of years of formal education required to understand the text.
 A higher index value indicates a more complex and difficult text, while a lower index value suggests a simpler and easier-to-understand text.
-Here, I used the implementation from the ```textstat``` library.
+I used the implementation from the ```textstat``` library.

 ## DAG Overview